 - The sump has mounting holes in the legs.
-Bolt the sump to the pump compartment frame. - Make sure there is adequate clearance for the fittings and lines under the sump. - The T-sump has two possible outlets for the line that goes to the separator filter.
-A plug is provided to close the unused outlet.
+Bolt the sump to the pump compartment frame. - Make sure there is adequate clearance for the fittings and lines under the sump.

-III.
+II.
 Oil fill and sight glass

 The oil fill and sight glass on the T-sump have 3 possible positions.
-They may share the same inlet if installed in a wye fitting as shown in Figure 8, or be installed in separate inlets.
+They may share the same inlet if installed in a wye fitting as shown below, or be installed in separate inlets.
 Locate these fittings for ease of checking oil level and adding oil to the sump.
 Use the supplied plugs to close the unused inlets.